wm-d-a/vk-to-telega/README.md

 # vk-to-telega
 vk-to-telega is a bot for broadcasting messages from the social network VKontakte to Telegram Messenger.
 Bot Based on [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) libraries, [vk_api](https://github.com/python273/vk_api) for Python Programming Language.

-# PREPARATION FOR LAUNCH
+# Preparation for launch

 You need to register your bot from [@BotFather](https://t.me/botfather#:~:text=BotFather%20is%20the%20one%20bot,BotFather%20right%20away.) to get a token.
 Next, you need to get Access Token to work vk api (https://vkhost.github.io/).

-# HOW TO RUN IT
+# How to run it
 To start the bot you need to have: [Python](https://www.python.org/), [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) library, [vk_api](https://pypi.org/project/vk-api/) library, pickle library

 After receiving the tokens, it is necessary to clone this repository (using the GIT or download the archive).
 Tokens should be recorded in config.py to the corresponding variables.